 Telemedicine is a virtual health field that allows doctors and health care practitioners to coordinate with their patients at a long distance.
-My Psychiatrist for example, has physical locations in Oakland Park, South Miami and Hollywood, Florida, but can treat individuals who live elsewhere online.
+My Psychiatrist for example, has physical locations in Boca Raton, Oakland Park, South Miami, and Hollywood, Florida, but can treat individuals who live elsewhere online.
 This coordination includes diagnosis, consultation, and general checkups of those suffering from chronic conditions.
-The communication between the psychiatrist and patient takes place through an online based telecommunication device.
+The communication between the psychiatrist and patient takes place through an online-based telecommunication device.
 The communication is either via video chat or regular audio communication.
 Moreover, other technologies that might be used to make online telecommunication happen include facsimile, medical data transmission, full-motion videos, robotics, and virtual reality interfaces.
 (1)

 Types of Telemedicine